-StreetTrotter is a Travel & Fashion blog, inspiring people everyday with real stories to look good and travel even better.
-Founded in 2012 by Shraddha Gupta, Founder & COO, this space is all about experiencing new things in life, be it a daring mountain trek, a frugal backpacking trip, a runway look made local, or simply anything that scares you enough to live a little more deeper.
+StreetTrotter is a Travel & Fashion blog, inspiring people every day with real stories to look good and travel even better.
+Founded in 2012 by Shraddha Gupta, Founder & COO, this space is all about experiencing new things in life, be it a daring mountain trek, a frugal backpacking trip, a runway look made local, or simply anything that scares you enough to live a little deeper.

-StreetTrotter inspires people to travel and look at the world trip by trip, because we believe that life is too short to sit back and stare at inspiring travel quotes and destination pictures – instead we urge you to make some of your own!
-Full of travel tips, ideas and itineraries, we help people to plan their travels and look at the world a bit through our eyes, and share their version of the world too.
+StreetTrotter inspires people to travel and look at the world trip by trip because we believe that life is too short to sit back and stare at inspiring travel quotes and destination pictures – instead we urge you to make some of your own!
+Full of travel tips, ideas, and itineraries, we help people to plan their travels and look at the world a bit through our eyes and share their version of the world too.
 After all, the world is a big and beautiful place, and we all are here to be a part of it with our own unique ways and visions.

-SHRADDHA GUPTA, Founder & Chief Editing Officer
+SHRADDHA GUPTA, Founder & Chief-Editing-Officer

 What inspired me to become a solo traveler?

-Where have I travelled to?
+Where have I traveled to?

-I have traveled extensively in India from as far up as Kashmir till the country’s tip in down-south Kanyakumari.
+I have traveled extensively in India from as far up as Kashmir till the country’s tip-in down-south Kanyakumari.
 Work gave me the opportunity to visit Bangladesh often in 2012 giving me a preview of what a global emerging market looks and feels like.
-Internationally, United Kingdom has been my favorite place to live in the world with London and around (Scotland, Oxford, Isle of white, Brighton, Manchester and Lancaster) being my home for almost a year in 2009-10.
+Internationally, United Kingdom has been my favorite place to live in the world with London and around (Scotland, Oxford, Isle of white, Brighton, Manchester, and Lancaster) being my home for almost a year in 2009-10.

 What challenges did I face, and how did I overcome them?

 Being a girl solo traveler, the challenges I have faced are slightly different from what a boy would face.
 You are definitely stared at and sometimes being flirted with too, as it would be very unreal to say that such things do not happen.
-But on the brighter side I have also met very hospitable hosts and travel companions who are respectful and even protective of you on the road.
+But on the brighter side, I have also met very hospitable hosts and travel companions who are respectful and even protective of you on the road.

-Some quick tips for women solo travelers to avoid uncomfortable situations are – research your place of travel well in terms of its culture, crowd and systems before you decide to go; always carry a phone, GPS, portable chargers, torch and pepper spray with you; tag along with fellow travelers who make you feel comfortable and confident about yourself and do not run into unnecessary obligations; always trust your gut and your female instinct.
+Some quick tips for women solo travelers to avoid uncomfortable situations are – research your place of travel well in terms of its culture, crowd, and systems before you decide to go; always carry a phone, GPS, portable chargers, torch, and pepper spray with you; tag along with fellow travelers who make you feel comfortable and confident about yourself and do not run into unnecessary obligations; always trust your gut and your female instinct.

 My advice on a few solo travel hacks?

 Always Pack light while traveling solo, and pack only what you really need.
 Use a travel bag that you can carry easily on your shoulders through all terrains.
-Always carry a good pair of hiking shoes and a replace your umbrella with a North Face raincoat.
+Always carry a good pair of hiking shoes and replace your umbrella with a North Face raincoat.
 Keep a diary and a pen handy for quick notes and download offline maps while exploring unknown destinations with low connectivity.